iamBedant/OutlineTextView/README.md

 ## License

-TimeLineView is distributed under the MIT license.
+OutlineTextView is distributed under the MIT license.
 [See LICENSE](https://github.com/iamBedant/OutlineTextView/blob/master/LICENSE) for details.